pingcap/docs-cn/best-practices/tidb-best-practices.md

     Assume that the database is used as a counter.
 High access concurrency might lead to severe conflicts, resulting in multiple retries or even timeouts.
 Therefore, in the scenario of severe conflicts, it is recommended to use the pessimistic transaction mode or to solve problems at the system architecture level, such as placing counter in Redis.
 Nonetheless, the optimistic transaction model is efficient if the access conflict is not very severe.

-* Pessimistic transaction model
+* Pessimistic transaction mode

-    In TiDB, the pessimistic transaction model has almost the same behavior as in MySQL.
+    In TiDB, the pessimistic transaction mode has almost the same behavior as in MySQL.
 The transaction applies a lock during the execution phase, which avoids retries in conflict situations and ensures a higher success rate.
 By applying the pessimistic locking, you can also lock data in advance using `SELECT FOR UPDATE`.

     However, if the application scenario has fewer conflicts, the optimistic transaction model has better performance.